bokesan/m3f/README.md

 display more details, such as the lens serial number.

 A "?" means that I have not yet been able to decode the information.
+I need help with that; see [the wiki](https://github.com/bokesan/m3f/wiki/Help-decoding-metadata).

 Running `m3f` without arguments will display detailed usage information.